nummacway/gb300/README.md

 The SF2000 firmware does not work on the GB300.
 There is no known way to retrieve an updated official firmware because the manufacturer is unknown, so the only chance will be to wait for an alternative firmware to be released.
 The default BIOS dates to the 15th of December, 2023.
 You can't use the GB300's firmware on the SF2000 either (because the GB300's firmware is much smaller, it would leave more of the 16 MiB available memory for modders to add more features).
 See [multicore](#multicore) below for a firmware mod.

 ### Saving

 ***Savestates:*** The device features four save _states_ per game which allow saving at any point (press Start+Select).
 However, they are usually incompatible between different emulators.
 If you want to try anyway, you first need to extract them from their `zlib`-based format (same as on the SF2000).
 There is [a tool for that](https://vonmillhausen.github.io/sf2000/tools/saveStateTool.htm). `.nfc` ROMs (including those in compressed files) use uncompressed save states which are not supported by that tool.
 Tests with VBA-M's GBA save states (after extracting the `gzip` file that is VBA-M's save state format) didn't work (black screen on the GB300).

 ***Battery Saves:*** Normally, you would be able to exchange _battery_ files between emulators.
 These are the files that store the savegames created by the _games'_ save feature (should one exist).
 However, there's an issue with them on the GB300:
 * GBA: If you want to _load_ a battery file from another emulator, place it in the `ROMS` folder (not the `save` subfolder).
 For stock ROMs, is sometimes uses the (user) `ROMS` folder and sometimes the `GBA` folder, so put your saves in both folders.
 Saving is a bit more complicated.
 Sometimes it works, sometimes it doesn't.
 And even if you can load a battery before turning off the device, this does not guarantee that you will still be able to load it after turning off the device.
 Saving and loading without switching off the GB300 in the meantime works for GBA games.
 Should you need to get your battery file from the device, load your state and save in-game.
 Repeat until you can load your battery after restarting the GB300.
 Then you should have a working battery file.
 * GB/GBC: Many people are concerned about Pokémon games which force a soft reset after beating the Champ.
 Luckily, this is no issue at all for the stock GB/GBC emulator, if you saved in-game after you last loaded a state (or started a new game).
 This will normally be the case if you make sure that you _do not save a state before you're back in the game_.
 In other words: Do not save and load a state during the intro.
 How can you quickly test this with any GB/GBC/GBA emulator in the world?
-Save a game, and press A+B+Start+Select and you should be able to load the battery.
+Save a game, press A+B+Start+Select and you should be able to load the battery.
 This is not an emulator feature but implemented by nearly all ROMs.
 * Need to do more research on the other emulators.

-### multicore

-Discord users osaka (`bnister`) and Prosty (`_prosty`) brought multicore to GB300 on April 27th, 2024.
-This means that you can now access many more emulators and enjoy way better GBA performance.

-#### Installing and using multicore with GB300 Tool

-The easiest way to use multicore is probably via [GB300 Tool](https://github.com/nummacway/gb300tool/releases/).
-Expand "Assets" on that page, download the ZIP file and start the tool.
-Enter your TF reader's drive letter and follow these steps:

-1. Check the first checkbox on the BIOS/Device page that comes up right after entering your drive letter.
-2. Put the TF card in your GB300 and boot.
-It will display some progress indicator during boot for a few seconds.
-3. Turn off the GB300 and put the card in your TF reader again.
-4. Put the [7-Zip file](https://github.com/tzubertowski/gb300_multicore/releases/)'s content on your existing TF card.
-5. Restart GB300 Tool to make it notice that you now have multicore.
-6. Select one of the first eight tabs in GB300 Tool and either click "Add..." or drop your ROMs on the tool.
-It will ask you for the multicore core, but will have recommendations for you.
-If GB300 tells you that you need a BIOS, you need to put it the `bios` folder on your TF card.
-Here's a [list of cores](https://docs.google.com/spreadsheets/d/1BDPqLwRcY2cN7tObuyW7RzLw8oGyY9XGLS1D4jLgz2Q/edit#gid=1430267016).
-Most cores link to libretro's docs with more information on BIOS.

-You only have to do steps 1 to 5 once.

-#### Installing and using multicore manually

-* Before you do anything else: [Patch the bootloader](https://vonmillhausen.github.io/sf2000/#bootloader-bug).
-Really!
-Spare yourself the possible trouble with the device not booting because of a buggy FAT-32 implementation.
-* Put the [7-Zip file](https://github.com/tzubertowski/gb300_multicore/releases/)'s content on your existing TF card.
-* For each "core" (the term means emulator – the GB300 CPU is single-core) you want, create a subfolder with its name in `ROMS` and put your ROMs for that core in its subfolder.
-Here's a [list of cores](https://docs.google.com/spreadsheets/d/1BDPqLwRcY2cN7tObuyW7RzLw8oGyY9XGLS1D4jLgz2Q/edit#gid=1430267016).
-* Run `make-romlist` found in the root directory of your TF card now.
-It does not actually make a ROM _list_ but creates so-called stubs.
-These are zero-byte (empty) `.gba` files passed to the GBA emulator.
-However, the GBA emulator was given a hook that will run multicore if the file name conforms to a certain file name pattern.
-  * If you don't want to run the script, you can create the stubs yourself.
-The pattern is `CORENAME;FILENAME.gba`.
-Example: `Zero Wing.MD` is placed in `ROMS\sega` to be launched with the `sega` core.
-Then you need to create `ROMS\sega;Zero Wing.MD.gba`.
-* Many of the emulators added by _multicore_ require one or more BIOS files (GB300 Tool would tell you).
-In the Google Spreadsheet linked above, there is one link to libretro docs per core.
-That linked page will explain what BIOS files you need (the section is missing if an emulator does not use BIOS files).
-BIOS files must be placed in the `bios` folder of your TF card.

-Note: Multicore saves in `ROMS\save`.
-The thumbnail (screenshot) is named and formatted like always, but with no payload other than the image, as the state is in another file that isn't compressed.

 ## ROMs and Gameplay

 ___* * * This entire section is about the stock firmware.
 It does not apply to [multicore](#multicore) which cannot run zipped ROMs and therefore none of the stock ROMs either.
-Multicore does not take away any functionality, so installing multicore will still allow you to use the stock emulators with stock ROMs and any custom ROMs that do not match the filename pattern described above. * * *___
+Multicore does not take away any functionality, so installing multicore will still allow you to use the stock emulators with stock ROMs and any custom ROMs (unless the filename contains a semicolon and ends on any GBA extension). * * *___

 To play your own games, create the folder `ROMS` (case-insensitive like all filenames on FAT-32) on the TF card and put your ROMs there.
 You can also use single-file ZIP files to save memory.
 Also create a `save` subfolder (`ROMS\save`), because the GB300 will not create one for you and fail saving if that subfolder is missing.

 Stock ROMs however come in their own format.
 The first `0xEA00` bytes are a 144x208 pixel RGB565 image with no header whatsoever.
-(You can technically change the size of the image, see the `Foldername.ini` section.)
+(You can technically change the size of the image, see the `Foldername.ini` section of this document.)
 After that comes a ZIP file, obfuscated with five differences to keep you from opening it:
-* The magic numbers are different.
-There are three in a standard ZIP file with one file.
+* The magic numbers are different as they bear the initials of [CubeTac](https://bootleggames.fandom.com/wiki/Cube_Technology)'s **W**ang **Q**un**W**ei, or Wise Wang.
+There are three magic numbers in a standard ZIP file with one contained file:
-  * The local header magic number is `0x57515703` but should be `0x504B0304`.
+  * The local header magic number is `0x57515703` instead of the standard `0x504B0304`.
-  * The central directory header magic number is `0x57515702` but should be `0x504B0102`.
+  * The central directory header magic number is `0x57515702` instead of the standard `0x504B0102`.
-  * The end of central directory header magic number is `0x57515701` but should be `0x504B0506`.
+  * The end of central directory header magic number is `0x57515701` instead of the standard `0x504B0506`.
 * Both occurences of the file name in these headers had their bytes `xor 0xE5`'d.

 Changing the things above will give you a standard ZIP file.
-At least 7-Zip is already fine if you just fix the local header magic number, even though the file inside will have a strange filename then.
+At least 7-Zip is already fine if you just fix the local header's magic number, even though the file inside will have a strange filename then.
+The obfuscation is purely optional, but found in all stock ROMs.

 | Emulator              | Version   | Git Commit | File Extensions                                                            | Bitmask      |
 | --------------------- | --------- | ---------- | -------------------------------------------------------------------------- | ------------ |